 Privacy is going out the window and Hewlett-Packard who recently admitted that they have built secret backdoors in its enterprise storage and SAN products.
 This was first discovered by Technion who found security issues in StorageOnce systems (previously known as HP D2D) which was later confirmed by HP.
 This was discovered in one of their StoreOnce unit and the instructions to access the backdoor is clearly pointed out over here.

-This is the second time in a row within a month where HP was caught doing so.
-Even back in December 2010 the same backdoor existed with the same username and password which was discovered in HP MSA200 G3 storage array and according to securityWeek there is no way for customers to alter the username and password.
+This is the second time in a row within a month where the company was caught doing so.
+Even back in December 2010, the same backdoor existed with the same username and password which was discovered in HP MSA200 G3 storage array and according to Security Week, there is no way for customers to alter the username and password.
 HP has been found using backdoors in the BIOS since 2007 including 23 notebooks.
-HP justifies this by saying that its easier for their customer service reps to gain a complete access to fix customer’s systems.
-But Technion said,”Anyone can have any number of issues… secret root accounts is not one of them.
+They justified by saying its easier for their customer service reps to gain a complete access to fix customer’s systems.
+But Technion said,”Anyone can have any number of issues… secret root accounts are not one of them.
 There’s no excuse for hating your users this much.”

 “A potential security vulnerability has been identified with the HP StoreVirtual Storage.
 This vulnerability could be remotely exploited to gain unauthorized access to the device.

 All StoreVirtual Storage systems are equipped with a mechanism that allows HP support to access the underlying operating system if permission and access is provided by the customer.
 This functionality cannot be disabled today.